 We’re raising dairy cow welfare standards

 We’re working to raise standards even further.
-Back in January 2016, we banned tail docking for cows in our Caring Dairy Programme in the US – a year before it became a legal requirement.
+In 2016, we banned tail docking for cows in our Caring Dairy Programme in the US – a year before it became a legal requirement.
 In Europe, tail docking is also illegal.
 Globally, over 80% of our global dairy population is free of tail docking; for the remaining 20% we cannot yet guarantee that the practice does not take place.
-However, we are in the process of surveying suppliers to see how common it is and will work further to reduce its use.
-We also support the Sustainable Dairy Partnership Opens in new window, where tail docking is banned.
+However, we're in the process of surveying suppliers to see how common it is and will work further to reduce its use.
+We also support the Sustainable Dairy Partnership (Opens in a new window), where tail docking is banned.

 The artificial growth hormone rBGH (recombinant Bovine Growth Hormone, also known as rBST) is illegal in Europe and in other countries, including Canada, Australia, New Zealand, Japan and Argentina.
 In the US, however, it is still used in milk production.
 Our Ben and Jerry’s brand has opposed the use of rBGH since 1989.
 All farmers in the Caring Dairy programme have pledged not to use it.

 In 2015, our Breyers® brand in the US also committed to only sourcing milk and cream from cows not treated with artificial growth hormones.
 As of 2020, we have not used any dairy products from cows treated with artificial growth hormones in any of our ice cream brands in the US.
-You can read more about Unilever’s position on the use of growth promoting substances in farm animals here.
+Read more about Unilever’s position on the use of growth promoting substances in farm animals.

-We’re also improving the welfare of dairy cows by phasing out the use of systems that involve tethering – see our 2019 Animal Welfare Progress Report (PDF 74KB) Opens in new window for more information.
+We’re also improving the welfare of dairy cows by phasing out the use of systems that involve tethering – see our 2020 Animal Welfare Progress Report (PDF 95KB) (Opens in a new window) for more information.